 Cleaning your dog’s teeth is a good habit to get into.
 It’s important to avoid tooth decay, plague buildup and gum disease with preventative measures.
 These issues can lead to infection and other complications.

 Dental problems can develop as early as 2 or 3 years after birth.
 The good news is you don’t need to be an expert to care for your dog’s teeth.
 Careful cleaning of canine chompers has many benefits.

 Can I Clean My Dog’s Teeth?
 Answer: Yes, you should!

 Brush your dog’s teeth, especially their gums, with a special animal-formulated toothpaste at least 3 or 4 times per week.
 This will prevent periodontal disease.
-Do this while your pet is young to head off any issues before they develop.
+Do this while your pet is young to head off issues before they develop.
 Prevention is key when it comes to doggie dental hygiene.